ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-a-faceted-search.dotnet.markdown

-# Session : Querying : How to perform a faceted (aggregated) search?
+# Session : Querying : How to Perform a Faceted (Aggregated) Search

-To execute facet (aggregation) query using session `Query` method use `AggregateBy` or `AggregateUsing` methods.
-This will scope you to the aggregation query builder where you will be allowed to define single or multiple facets for the query using straightforward and fluent API.
+To execute facet (aggregation) query using the session `Query` method, use the `AggregateBy` or `AggregateUsing` methods.
+This will scope you to the aggregation query builder where you will be allowed to define single or multiple facets for the query using a straightforward and fluent API.

 ## Syntax